 Every year, we pay tribute to the star of the show — the course.
-Runners count on the course to pull them through each mile, and every year this course doesn’t let them down.
-Mile after mile, the views and sounds help propel runners to the finish line.
-Be on the lookout for views on the course that you might recognize from a hit TV show or movie.
+Mile after mile, the tropical views and sounds help propel runners to the finish line.
+Be on the lookout for sights on the course that you might recognize from a hit TV show or movie.
 Many of those hot spots are actually part of this incredible course!

 About The Course

 - The course is a USTAF-certified, flat, single-loop and Boston-qualifying course*.

 - Digital time clocks will be positioned throughout the course.

 - Course markers, directional arrows and other signage will be positioned throughout the course.

 - If you signed up for the full marathon and you decide to run the half marathon, you will receive a full marathon finisher’s medal.